 Set the Stage to Talk

 If you plan to meet with someone known to be explosively angry or aggressive, set the stage before the meeting to be as safe as possible.
-In one of my former positions, I participated in lots of interventions where situations could become hostile.
+In one of my former positions, I participated in many interventions where situations could become hostile.
 As part of my training for the role, I attended seminars with law enforcement, FBI, crisis management and domestic violence intervention experts, emergency management planners, and other professionals familiar with intervention strategies.
-One important principle they all stressed was to assess situations first for safety – prepare for the worst and hope for the best.
+One crucial principle they all stressed was to assess situations first for safety – prepare for the worst and hope for the best.
 De-escalation techniques always came first.
 Below are some of the ones I routinely put into practice.

 - Cleared area of objects available for use as potential weapons. (i.e., heavy objects, breakable glass or ceramic, aerosols, sharp, pointed objects, etc.).